dyuri/txtpresentations/xss.md

 #### URL parameters

-URLencode everthing that goes into URL parameter.
+URLencode everything that goes into URL parameter.

 ```jsp
 <a href="/search.jsp?page=2&searchParam=<%= URLENCODE_THIS %>">Search page 2</a>